Operation Tempest: "Allies of our allies"

 In early 1943, after the German defeat at Stalingrad, it became clear that the Soviets would be the force the Home Army would most likely have to deal with, and that the planned Polish uprising would face a still-powerful German army, rather than units retreating to an already defeated homeland.

 In February 1943, the Home Army chief, General Stefan Rowecki, amended the plan.
 The Uprising would take place in three stages.
 The first stage would be an armed uprising in the east (with main centers of resistance at Lwów and Vilnius) in advance of the approaching Red Army.
 In preparation, the "Wachlarz" organization was formed.
 The second stage would be an armed struggle in the zone between the Curzon Line and the Vistula River; and the third stage would be a national uprising throughout the rest of Poland.

 On April 25, 1943, Polish-Soviet diplomatic relations were broken off by Joseph Stalin due to Polish inquiries about the Katyn massacres, and it became clear that the advancing Red Army might not come to Poland as a liberator but rather, as General Rowecki put it, "our allies' ally."
-On November 26, 1943, the Polish government in exile issued instructions that, if diplomatic relations did not resume with the Soviet Union before the Soviets entered Poland, Home Army forces were to remain underground pending further decisions.
+On November 26, 1943, the Polish government-in-exile issued instructions that, if diplomatic relations did not resume with the Soviet Union before the Soviets entered Poland, Home Army forces were to remain underground pending further decisions.

 The Home Army's commander on the ground, however, took a different approach, and on November 30, 1943, a final version of the plan was drafted.

 Overview of the operation

 The plan was to cooperate with the advancing Red Army on a tactical level, while Polish civil authorities came out from underground and took power in Allied-controlled Polish territory.
-This plan was approved by the Delegate of the government-in-exile and by the Polish underground parliament (Krajowa Reprezentacja Polityczna).
+This plan was approved by the Delegate of the government-in-exile and by the Polish underground parliament, the Home Political Representation.

-On January 2, 1944, Red Army forces of the 2nd Belarusian Front crossed the prewar Polish border and Operation Tempest began.
+On January 2, 1944, Red Army forces of the 2nd Belorussian Front crossed the prewar Polish border and Operation Tempest began.
 The Division managed to contact the commanders of the advancing Red Army and began successful joint operations against the Wehrmacht.
 Together they retook Kowel (April 6) and Włodzimierz.
-However, the Division was soon forced to retreat west, and in the Polesie area was attacked by both German and Soviet forces.
+However, the Division was soon forced to retreat west, and in Polesia was attacked by both German and Soviet forces.
 Polish soldiers taken prisoner by the Soviets were given the choice of joining the Red Army or being sent to Soviet forced-labor camps.
 The remnants of the Division crossed the Bug River, where they were attacked by Soviet partisan units.
 After liberating the towns of Lubartów and Kock, the Division (reduced to some 3,200 men) was surrounded by the Red Army and taken prisoner.